Connect with others who understand.

 Ileal Bile Acid Transport Inhibitors

 Ileal bile acid transport (IBAT) inhibitors are a class of medications that may help improve itching in people with PBC.
 These medications work by decreasing how much bile acid is absorbed by your small intestines.
-The primary treatment for PBC, ursodeoxycholic acid, isn’t very effective at controlling itching for most people.
+The primary treatment for PBC, UDCA, isn’t very effective at controlling itching for most people.

 Changes in PBC Treatment Goals

-New treatments for PBC have made it possible for health care providers to push for more aggressive treatment goals, which may help improve PBC outcomes.
+New treatments for PBC have made it possible for healthcare providers to push for more aggressive treatment goals, which may help improve PBC outcomes.

 Normalization of Liver Enzymes